-Students are required to select an area of study from one of five tracks: Global Christianity, Anthropology of Religion, Religions in the Americas, Religions in Asia, or Islam in a Global Context.
+Students are required to select an area of study from one of six tracks: Anthropology of Religion, Global Christinanity, Religions in the Americas, Religions in Asia, Islam in a Global Context or Religion and Conflict.
 Study in our tracks is complemented by faculty in Jewish Studies, Eastern Orthodoxy, and Religions of Russia.